nosas/blog/keras_tuner_tensorboard/article.md

 </figure>

 Next, let's only include trials with a validation loss below 0.3 - the highest performers.
-Now there are only 23 trials visible in the parallel coordinates view.
+Now there are 23 trials visible in the parallel coordinates view.
-After constraining the view to trials with 95% validation accuracy or above, we're left with three trials.
+After constraining the view to highlight trials with 95% validation accuracy or above, we're left with three trials.

 The remaining three trials show two trends that I touched on before: